Tag: metamask

 Download and install Metamask extension

 Download MetaMask.
-MetaMask has extensions for Chrome, Firefox, Opera and Brave browsers.
+MetaMask has extensions for Chrome, Firefox, Opera, Edge and Brave browsers.
 At the extension store on these browsers, search for MetaMask and click “Add to” browser.
+Alternatively, installe the MetaMask mobile from the iOS App Store or Google Play Store.

 Example: For Chrome users, click